brhoades/blag/_posts/2019-07-29-one-on-ones.md

 ### Accountability - Other Topics
 Other topics always carry an item to discuss previous TODOs and feedback from previous meetings.
 This is a reminder for you and your report that you will revisit feedback and expectations each meeting.
 Leaf through the last month of 1-on-1s and bring up any feedback, discussions, and action items that are still relevant.

+## Summary
+Being too busy to have 1-on-1s is the same as being too thirsty to drink.
+You will become busier when an employee quits due to a circumstance that could have been identified and rectified.
+When you have to onboard a new hire, you'll be sacrificing team capacity to get them up to speed.
+When a senior engineer leaves, you'll get their their work and distribute it to teammates.

+You can't cancel 1-on-1s when something critical comes up.
+Something is always wrong, something is always on fire, something will always be critical.
+But nothing is more important than your people.
+You can prevent fires by training, growing, and building relationships your people.
+You can delegate critical things to people that you trust and have established relationships with.

+1-on-1s are an end to a potential death spiral of being busy, fighting fires, having unhappy employees, and losing important people.

 ## Extra reading
  * [A Good Place to Work](https://a16z.com/2012/08/18/a-good-place-to-work)
  * [The Hard Thing about Hard Things](https://www.amazon.com/Hard-Thing-About-Things-Building-ebook/dp/B00DQ845EA)